-For everyone’s safety and enjoyment, you must follow these rules and regulations.
+For everyone’s safety and enjoyment, you must follow these rules and regulations, which the Forest Preserve District may change at any time.

-- Boating is only allowed on four DuPage forest preserve waters: Silver Lake at Blackwell, Round Meadow Lake at Hidden Lake, Mallard Lake at Mallard Lake and Deep Quarry Lake at West Branch.
+- Only boat on the four designated DuPage forest preserve lakes: Silver Lake at Blackwell, Round Meadow Lake at Hidden Lake, Mallard Lake at Mallard Lake and Deep Quarry Lake at West Branch.

 - Silver Lake has a boat launch, which is open March 1 – Nov.
 30. The other three lakes are carry-in only.
 At these three, you must manually move your watercraft from the parking lot to the water.
 If you're using a trailer, you must unhitch it and park it in its own individual parking space.